jundalisay/superblist/content/en/material/fallacies/general-relativity.md

 We have not a direct intuition of simultaneity, nor of the equality of two durations.
 If we think we have this intuition, <b>this is an illusion</b>
 {{< /q >}}

 Here, we expose Einstein's ego as the cause for the flaws of Relativity.
-In the next post, we will explain the actual implementation of that flaw, as the use of the speed of light to measure spacetime.
+In [this post](/material/fallacies/light-ruler), we will explain the actual implementation of that flaw, as the use of the speed of light to measure spacetime.